alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 [v[54336], ..., v[33411]]
 ```

-Furthermore, for gremlin sentences contain `as(TAG)` steps, we can introduce `where()` step to apply filters on traversers based on the tagged values.
+Furthermore, for Gremlin sentences contain `as(TAG)` steps, we can introduce `where()` step to apply filters on traversers based on the tagged values.

 Extend from previous example that we add tag 'a' and 'b' after the two `has(...)` step: